Tennessee Reconnect: Program helps thousands go to school tuition-free - NewsBreak

 Tennessee Reconnect: Program helps thousands go to school tuition-free

 McMINNVILLE, Tenn.
 (WKRN) — LeGrand Sommers is a robotics field service engineer.
-It’s a job he says he’d never have a chance at without Tennessee Reconnect .
+It’s a job he said he’d never have a chance at without Tennessee Reconnect .

 The program is an initiative by the state government that allows Tennesseans 23 and older to return to school or go for the first time to receive an associate or technical degree, tuition-free.